neoforged/.github/primers/1.21.5/index.md

     - `ServerPlayer$RespawnConfig` - A record containing the respawn information for the player.
 - `net.minecraft.util`
     - `AbstractListBuilder` - A ops list builder which boils the implementation down to three methods which initializes, appends, and builds the final list.
+    - `Brightness`
+        - `block` - Returns the block light from a packed value.
+        - `sky` - Returns the sky light from a packed value.
     - `HashOps` - A dynamic ops that generates a hashcode for the data.
     - `ExtraCodecs`
         - `UNTRUSTED_URI` - A codec for a URI that is not trusted by the game.